Brendan Donovan Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The 6.8 strikeouts per nine innings put together by the Brewers pitching staff ranks 28th in the league.

-- The Brewers' 2.72 team ERA ranks fifth across all league pitching staffs.
+- The Brewers have the third-ranked team ERA among all league pitching staffs (2.79).

-- Brewers pitchers combine to give up the fifth-fewest home runs in baseball (five total, 0.8 per game).
+- The Brewers give up the eighth-fewest home runs in baseball (seven total, 0.9 per game).

-- Woodruff (0-0) pitches for the Brewers to make his second start this season.
+- Peralta (1-0) pitches for the Brewers to make his second start this season.

-- The right-hander last appeared on Saturday against the Chicago Cubs, when he threw six innings, allowing one earned run while giving up three hits.
+- His most recent time out was on Monday against the New York Mets, when the right-hander went six scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.